Handy-caT/rust-sandbox/4_backend/4_1_db/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - What is connection pool pattern?
 How does it work?
 Which problems does it solve?

+Connection pool patten is a pattern that allows to reuse already created connections to database instead of creating new ones every time.
+It solves the problem of expensive connection creation.

 - What is ORM pattern?
 How does it differ from query building?
 What benefits do they give?

+ORM pattern helps to map objects to database tables and vice versa.
+It differs from query building in that it allows to work with objects instead of writing SQL queries.

 - Why writing raw SQL queries could be meaningful?
 Which are use-cases for it and when is it preferred over ORMs?

+It's harder to write raw SQL queries, but it's more flexible and allows to write more complex queries.
+It's preferred over ORMs when you need to write complex queries.

 - What are migrations?
 Why should we use them?
 How do they work?

+Migration is a way to change database schema.
+We should use them to keep database schema up-to-date.
+They work by applying a set of changes to database schema.
+It's useful gor temas when changes to database schema can be done in one time.
+It helps to keep history of migrations

 - Which kinds of migrations do exist?
 What are their advantages and disadvantages?
 When and which kind is preferred?

+Application-code migrations and manual migrations.
+Sql raw migrations and code migrations